An HR department is a valuable resource for growing and protecting your business and keeping employees happy and safe.

 A word of caution about selecting an HRIS: before you begin the search process, make sure you identify your needs (separate from your nice-to-haves), your existing systems, and what HR data you must track.
 It’s easy to get overwhelmed and over-sold when it comes to HR tech.

 Some final thoughts for your HR checklist

-Ultimately, every HR task should protect the company.
-Part of this is keeping documentation of every step and change you make to prepare for potential audits.
-All of your document plans should be organized, be clearly accessible to the employees who need access, and comply with good standards of business management.
-As you develop your action plan in each category listed above, you can create a comprehensive employee handbook for new and current employees.
+Every HR task should protect the company, promote its mission, and foster a welcoming work environment for all.
+Documenting every step and changes made along the way will help prepare you for potential audits.
+Your documented plans should be organized, clearly accessible to the employees who need access, and comply with standards of business management.
+As you develop your action plan, you can create a comprehensive employee handbook for new and current employees.
 This transparency will help you create a strong company culture.

-Don’t let a limited budget or the fact that you have a small team fool you into thinking that you don’t need to worry about determining an HR approach for your startup.
-Find an attorney or HR consulting firm that can assist you in setting this area of your business up for success, or at the very least, do some online research about best practices.
-With some luck and a lot of hard work, your company will start to grow and expand.
+Don’t let a limited budget or small team fool you into thinking that you don’t need to worry about determining an HR strategy.
+An attorney or HR consulting firm can help assist you in setting this area of your business up for success.
+At the very least, do some online research about best practices.
+With some luck and hard work, your company will start to grow.
 That’s when you’ll be grateful that you took the time to put an HR plan, policies, and infrastructure in place.

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
 Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.